-Continuing from the point above, if you have multiple annual fee credit cards, evaluate what ‘additional’ perk does each card provide to you.
-For example, you might have two credit cards, and both offer access to same set of lounges at airport.
+Continuing from the point above, if you have multiple annual fee credit cards, evaluate what ‘additional’ perk does each card provides to you.
+For example, you might have two credit cards, and both offer access to the same set of lounges at airports.
 Why pay the annual fee on both cards?

-Okay, so this is less common, but some people unknowingly do it and risk getting their cards cancelled.
+Okay, so this is less common, but some people unknowingly do it and risk getting their cards canceled.

 There are plenty of services that allow you to monitor your credit reports and view your credit score for free.
 It’s important to keep a tab on your credit reports to identify all your accounts and spot errors if any.

-Unfortunately, there are cases of identity fraud where miscreants steal identity and open accounts in other people’s name using their social security number and other details.
+Unfortunately, there are cases of identity fraud where miscreants steal identity and open accounts in other people’s names using their social security numbers and other details.
 Checking your credit reports to ensure there’s no unexpected credit activity will help fight against such identity theft.